SFTtech/sftdyn/README.md

     openssl x509 -req -days 1337 -in server.csr -signkey server.key -out server.crt
     rm server.csr

-Make sure you enter your server's domain name for *Common Name*.
+Make sure you enter your server's domain name for _Common Name_.

-For more info on options, see `sftdyn --help` or `sftdyn/args.py`.
-All command-line arguments can also be written into the conf file as key/value pairs.
-The conf file overwrites command-line options.

-sftdyn _should_ run under the same user as your DNS server, or it _might_ not be able to communicate with it.
+sftdyn _should_ run under the same user as your DNS server, or it _might_ not be able to update it properly.

 #### Client
 Just set up a cronjob that talks to sftdyn every few minutes: